moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/005_custom_adherence_report.md

     }]
     ```

-1. Similar to the previous approach, we would only display the results of compliance adherence checks for the projects
+1. Similar to the previous approach, we would only display the results of checks for the projects that have compliance
-that have compliance frameworks applied with valid `requirements` configuration.
+frameworks applied with valid `requirements` configuration.
 1. This approach had certain advantages:
    1. This gives a UI friendly approach.
    1. No need for setting up special projects and understand complex YAML configurations.